fs1995/servermonitor/readme.txt

 == Screenshots ==

-1. Resource use charts!
+1. View resource usage in real time.
-2. PHP error log
+2. View the PHP error log.
 3. Clear cache easily.

 == Changelog ==

 = 0.3.6 =
-*Release Date - Apr, 2018*
+*Release Date - Apr 6, 2018*

 * Initial release.
 This plugin is a copy of my LW MWP Tools plugin, but with the platform specific features of that plugin removed, and new features to come soon.
 * Don't hardcode PHP error log location.
+* View phpinfo().